Are you in the beginning stages of considering divorce and wondering how much does a divorce in Georgia cost?

 You get the point.

-Going cheap, well… You get what you pay for.
+Going with a cheap divorce lawyer, well… You get what you pay for.
 Cheap service.

 And most of the time, it’s going to end up turning out to be more expensive for you when your spouse hires the more expensive attorney who has the ability to hire the best lawyers to represent them.